ryman1/keeweb-wiki/FAQ.md

 A: If you prefer desktop version, there are [desktop clients](https://github.com/keeweb/keeweb/releases/latest) for all major OS: Mac, Windows, and Linux.
 It's called Kee*Web* because it's created with web technologies.

 Q: Yet another KeePass client app?
 Why?
 What is the motivation?
-A: Because there's no cross-platform app with good UI and no browser version.
+A: Because there's no cross-platform app with good UX and no browser version.

 Q: Are there plans to commercialize KeeWeb?
 A: KeeWeb will always remain free and ad-free, at least for personal use.
 If you're asked to pay for “full version” or “ad removal”, most probably it's a scam.
 The only official app is https://app.keeweb.info and desktop apps downloaded from https://keeweb.info or [GitHub releases](https://github.com/keeweb/keeweb/releases).